rgleave/proj2/EnergyForecastingWorkshop-module-1.md

   a) Create a folder to store query results.
 Go to the S3 console.
 Select your workshop bucket and create a subfolder.
 Remember the name you chose.
 You will need it for the next step.

   b) Navigate to the Athena console.
 At the top of the Athena screen you may see a dialog box that says:  "Before you run your first query, you need to set up a query result location in Amazon S3".
 If so, click the "Edit Settings" button on the dialog box.
-(NOTE: if you do not see the dialog box, select the "Settings" tab)
+(NOTE: if you do not see the dialog box, simply select the "Settings" tab)

   ![Athena console - setting up a location for query results](https://github.com/rgleave/proj2/blob/master/workshop-athena-query-screen.png)